-Literature search for all eligible articles was performed using PubMed, Cochrane and Web of Science databases.
-The primary outcome was the overall complication rate (any complication in the perioperative period), and secondary outcomes were (1) hemorrhage and (2) stroke/death (all hemorrhagic/ischemic strokes and/or death).
+Methods: A literature search for all eligible articles was performed using PubMed, Cochrane, and Web of Science databases.
+The primary outcome was the overall complication rate (any complication in the perioperative period), and secondary outcomes were 1) hemorrhage and 2) stroke/death (all hemorrhagic/ischemic strokes and/or death).

-This meta-analysis did not show a difference in overall complication rate between early vs. delayed flow diversion for ruptured aneurysms.
-Early flow diversion for ruptured blister/fusiform/dissecting aneurysms carries a lower risk of aneurysm rerupture and overall complications as compared to that for ruptured saccular/giant aneurysms
+Conclusions: This meta-analysis did not show a difference in overall complication rate between early versus delayed flow diversion for ruptured aneurysms.
+Early flow diversion for ruptured blister/fusiform/dissecting aneurysms carries a lower risk of aneurysm rerupture and overall complications as compared with that for ruptured saccular/giant aneurysms.

 Available at: https://ecommons.aku.edu/pakistan_fhs_mc_surg_neurosurg/179